port-labs/port-docs/docs/guides/all/working_agreements_and_measuring_pr_standards.md

 # Measuring pull request standards
 This guide is aimed at helping engineering teams implement working agreements and measure pull request (PR) standards using Port.
-We will implement working agreements using Port's scorecards and measure PR standards using aggregation properties. by the end of this guide you'll be able to track teams performance based on pull requests metrics as shown in this screenshot
+We will implement working agreements using Port's scorecards and measure PR standards using aggregation properties. by the end of this guide you will be able to track teams' performance based on pull requests metrics as shown here:

 <img src='/img/guides/teamPRMetricTable.png' border='1px' />

 ## Overview

-Effective collaboration and clear expectations are crucial for high-performing engineering teams. **Working agreements** establish shared processes and standards, enhancing teamwork.
+Effective collaboration and clear expectations are crucial for high-performing engineering teams.
+**Working agreements** establish shared processes and standards, enhancing teamwork.

 Measuring **Pull request (PR)** standards is essential for assessing code quality, review processes, and team efficiency.

 By integrating working agreements with measurable PR metrics, teams can monitor adherence to best practices and continuously improve workflows.

 We will discuss how to implement working agreements and measure PR standards using Port.

 :::info Metrics
 Metrics are essential for assessing how well teams adhere to their working agreements.
 They enable teams to track compliance, identify bottlenecks, and drive continuous improvement.

-For detailed insights into key metrics like `deployment frequency`, `lead time for changes`, and `change failure rate`, please refer to our [DORA Metrics guide](/guides/all/setup-dora-metrics).
+For detailed insights into key metrics like `deployment frequency`, `lead time for changes`, and `change failure rate`,
+please refer to our [DORA Metrics guide](/guides/all/setup-dora-metrics).
 :::

 ## Prerequisites
 - Complete the [Port onboarding process](https://docs.getport.io/quickstart).